How hard is Yala Peak Climbing

 Route for Yala Peak Climbing

-Our Yala Peak Climb journey starts with a scenic journey through deep forest and traditional villages from Kathmandu, taking in stunning scenery and Himalayan ranges and peaks.
+Our Yala Peak Climb journey starts with a scenic journey through the deep forest and traditional villages from Kathmandu, taking in the stunning scenery and Himalayan ranges and peaks.

 After a 6-7 hour drive through the countryside, we arrive in Dhunche.
 From there, we gradually ascend through Langtang National Park to Thulo Syabru, Lama Hotel, and Kanjin Gompa, taking in the tranquil surroundings, lush, chirping birds, flora and animals, and occasionally even wildlife.

 We adjust during the trek at Kajin Gompa, which is magnificently situated at the base of Langtang Lirung.
 On this day, we head to Yala Cheese Factory, Langsisa Yak Pasture, and climb Tsergo Ri (5,050m).

 The trip to Tsergo Ri is meant to motivate and build confidence in order to reach Yala Peak on the ninth day.
 Although the Yala Mountain expedition is technically simple, we climb the top very early in the morning, between 1 and 2 am, to reduce the likelihood of AMS and snowfall, which could endanger the trip.

 Highlights of Yala Peak Climbing